sourcefuse/loopback4-audit-log/README.md

 }
 ```

+You can pass any extra attributes to save into audit table using the `IAuditMixinOptions` parameter of mixin function.

 Make sure you provide `getCurrentUser` and `getAuditLogRepository` Getter functions in constructor.

 This will create all insert, update, delete audits for this model.